Connect with us

 Leveraging on its existing infrastructure and extensive network coverage, Airtel aims to capitalize on this opportunity by providing affordable and accessible internet solutions tailored for residential consumers.

-: Airtel Kenya enters a competitive arena dominated by established players as data from the Communications Authority of Kenya (CA) shows that Kenya’s home internet market was dominated by Safaricom with nearly 37 per cent, followed by JTL with 23.7 per cent, and Zuku with 19.6 percent.
+: Airtel Kenya enters a competitive arena dominated by established players as data from the Communications Authority of Kenya (CA) shows that Kenya’s home internet market was dominated by Safaricom with nearly 37 per cent, followed by JTL with 23.7 per cent, and Zuku with 19.6 per cent.

 By Charles Wachira